xaviermerino/FeatureMatcher/README.md

 ## 💨 Performance Optimization and Memory Management

 Feature Matcher employs Dask to distribute computations across multiple workers in a single-machine cluster.
 Key to balancing performance and memory usage are the number of workers and the size of data chunks processed by each worker.
 You can fine-tune these settings using the `--match-chunk-size` and `--mask-chunk-size` options.

-> *Note:* The `--label-chunk-size` option is currently not implemented, and its related code is commented out.
+For label generation, the options `--label-chunk-size`, `--authentic-label-chunk-size`, `--impostor-label-chunk-size`, and `--auto-label-chunk-size` can be used.

 ### 🔄 Default Configuration
 By default, the tool is configured to handle large datasets efficiently without excessive memory consumption.
 For example, with default settings, processing match scores for 155,000 probes against themselves is estimated to consume a maximum of 23 GiB of RAM.
 This computation uses 20 cores on an i7-12700K processor and takes about 8 minutes, assuming the results are saved to a fast PCIe SSD.
+Processing labels is also supported and is more time consuming since it is an I/O intensive process.

-### 🔧 Adjusting Chunk Sizes
+### 🔧 Adjusting Match Scores Chunk Sizes
 To modify the performance characteristics, adjust the chunk size parameters.
 Larger chunks can improve computational speed but at the cost of increased memory usage.
 Conversely, smaller chunks reduce memory usage but may slow down the process.

 Here's an example command incorporating modified chunk sizes for advanced use: